vantage-sh/docs.vantage.sh/docs/connecting_azure_ea.md

 ## Step 4: Assign Enrollment Reader Permission to the Service Principal {#ea-step4}

 :::note
-You need to have the **billing account owner** role permissions to assign reader permissions to the service principal.
+You need to have the **billing account owner** role permissions to assign enrollment reader permissions to the service principal.
 The below steps are based on the [Azure documentation](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/assign-roles-azure-service-principals).
 :::

 1. Navigate to **Microsoft Entra ID**, then select **Enterprise applications**.